sql-machine-learning/elasticdl/docs/tutorials/elasticdl_estimator.md

 ```

 The command `minikube docker-env` returns a set of Bash environment variable
-exports to configure your local environment to re-use the Docker daemon inside
+to configure your local environment to re-use the Docker daemon inside
 the Minikube instance.

 The following command is necessary to enable